jadhavsushant/advpycode/README.md

-# advpycode
+# adding knowledge of python
-Repo for adding new knowledge about python
+Learning new concept about python
+- learning OOPs in more dept.
+- Learning is fun.